import { useMemo } from "react";

 ].filter(

-// apply custom filter with access to values of contexts and other hooks
+// apply custom filter with access to values from contexts and hooks

 (action) => {